Cover Image for Lululemon vs. Nike: A Deep Dive into Lululemon’s Competitive Edge and Investment Potential

 Despite its strong market position, Lululemon faces two major challenges:

-Post-Pandemic Slowdown – Many customers purchased athleisure wear during the pandemic, creating a temporary surge in demand.
+• Post-Pandemic Slowdown – Many individuals purchased athleisure wear during the pandemic, creating a temporary surge in demand and customer engagement.
 Now, spending has cooled.

 This raises an important investment question: Is Lululemon’s recent slowdown a temporary issue, or a long-term concern?